gerane/PSAppDeployToolkitDemo/Readme.md

 # PowerShell App Deployment Toolkit

+URL to Demo Files [https://github/gerane/PSAppDeployToolkitDemo](https://github/gerane/PSAppDeployToolkitDemo)

 The PowerShell App Deployment Toolkit is a wrapper Toolkit for deploying applications in an Enterprise.
 For more information see the link below:

 [PSAppDeployToolkit](http://psappdeploytoolkit.com/)

+## Demo

+To Download the latest Toolkit you can use the **DownloadToolkit.ps1** Script included in the Repository.
+To Test out the Plaster Template use the **InvokePlasterExample.ps1** Script that uses the Plaster Template in **PSATPlasterTemplate**.
+This Template is complete except for any environment specific changes you may need.

 ## Features